Lemoncode/master-frontend-lemoncode/04-frameworks/01-react/03-react-hooks/01-use-state/Readme.md

   of the variable _myName_ will always be _John Doe_.
 Why? the component is just function that is executed over and over on each repaint.

-- If we asign a value directly to the _input_ we are skipping two main pillars of React: unidirection flow and asynchronous state assignment.
+- If we assign a value directly to the _input_ we are skipping two main pillars of React: unidirectional flow and asynchronous state assignment.

 If you want to see it in action (input not working) you just have to add it to the _app.tsx_ file.